Yenner & Alice Wuanti

 In addition to these church plants, Yenner and Alice started Women Empowering Women (WEW) in 2015 as a ministry geared towards empowering Liberian women.
 The goal of WEW is to encourage these women to be self-sufficient and strive towards being better Christian wives and mothers.
 Courses in basic computer knowledge, micro business skills, home care, and food preservation are taught.

-The Wuantis have served as InFaith field staff since 2008.
+The Wuantis have served as InFaith associates since 2008.

 Yenner and Alice come from Liberia, and served their community there for eleven years before relocating to the United States.
 Yenner graduated from Westminster in 2003.